mcsandeep/tyk-docs/tyk-docs/content/developer-support/special-releases-and-features/fips-release.md

 feature and a paid license.
 Please contact your account manager if you would like further information

 ### The definition of "compliance"
-Compliance means that the *FIPS Tyk Product* only uses FIPS 140-2 approved algorithms while running in FIPS mode.
-However, the product has not been submitted to a NIST testing lab for validation.
-Compliance applies only to special built packages or docker images of the *FIPS Tyk Product*.
+The *FIPS Tyk Product* is designed to be compliant by using only FIPS 140-2 approved algorithms while running in FIPS mode.
+It's important to note that while the product adheres to compliance standards, it has not undergone formal validation by a [NIST](https://www.nist.gov/federal-information-processing-standards-fips) testing lab.
+This compliance is specific to specially built packages or docker images of the *FIPS Tyk Product*.

 These packages and images are not publicly accessible.
 You can request them by contacting your assigned account manager.